Oklahoma Medicare Advantage plans can help residents receive healthcare not covered under their Original Medicare plans.

 Can you have Medicare and Medicare Advantage at the same time in Oklahoma?

 You can still have both coverages at the same time.
 However, your Medicare Advantage plan covers Part A and Part B before Original Medicare.

-In addition, Medicare Advantage covers everything that Original Medicare does and Part D prescription drugs (for most plans) and sometimes additional benefits.
+In addition, Medicare Advantage covers everything Original Medicare does and Part D prescription drugs (for most plans) and sometimes additional benefits.

 There are a few key differences between both plans.
-Some differences include that a Medicare supplement plan doesn’t come with a Part D plan.
+Some differences include that a Medicare Supplement plan doesn’t come with a Part D plan.